 Ahlan wa sahlan

-The University of Glasgow has been welcoming students from Kuwait for many decades with nearly 50 Kuwaiti students currently studying at Glasgow.
+The University of Glasgow has been welcoming students from Kuwait for many decades with over 70 Kuwaiti students currently studying at Glasgow.
 We understand that student life in Glasgow goes beyond studying and that socialising with other students is an important part of living abroad.
 We offer our Kuwaiti and international students a dedicated International Student Support service.

 Our Kuwaiti students also benefit from living in one of Europe’s most cosmopolitan cities with a large Muslim population.
 With 12 mosques, a wide range of Halal shops and a Muslim Students Association, our Muslim students are well catered for.

 The University offers an excellent standard of comfortable and secure student accommodation, with single-gender occupancy available.
 Furthermore, we guarantee a place for all full-time new Kuwaiti students (application deadlines apply).